Serhii5465/win10_update_disabler/README.md

 # Win10_Update_Disabler_Script-PS

-A small utility written in PowerShell to disable annoying updates in Windows 10.
+A small utility written on PowerShell to disable annoying updates in Windows 10.
 Can be run as a standalone script manually or through the Task Scheduler.

 # Dependencies